 The total cost of managing in-house staff can be overwhelming for startup business owners.
 Talk about creating an office space for the individual, equipping it, paying employee benefits, and a fixed salary regardless of their monthly output.

 Hiring offshore staff is usually more affordable than in-house employees.
 Not only are local employees more expensive, but they also don’t like to be tied down with meager administrative tasks.
-Your offshore real estate VA can comfortably and effectively handle those time-consuming admin duties at little cost to you.
+Your offshore real estate VA can comfortably and effectively handle those time-consuming administrative duties at little cost.
 Great talent at a reasonable price.

 Although remote, virtual assistants typically work the same hours as in-house employees.
 They are there to assist you when needed.